 – The G20 Leaders’ Declaration “Shaping an interconnected world” in article 30.

-– The G20 #eSkills4Girls Statement “Transforming the future of women and girls in the digital economy“ as annex to the G20 Leader’s Declaration.
+– The G20 #eSkills4Girls Statement “Transforming the future of women in the digital economy“ as annex to the G20 Leader’s Declaration.

 12–13 Juni 2017

 Germany hosts the “G20 Africa Partnership Conference – Investing in a Common Future”, with selected leaders from G20 and African countries.

 The launching of the #eSkills4Girls platform is during the session “Digital Development: Realizing the Potential of the Digital Economy for all”.
 Several panelists from the public and private sector discuss how the huge potentials of the digital transformation can be best used for the empowerment of African women.

 10–12 May 2017